paddelcourt/berlin_airport_datapipeline_project/README.md

 2. `docker pull mageai/mageai:latest` (To update to latest mage image)
 3. `docker compose up`

 Please make sure to have Docker and the container mage-zoom running.
-Then you can type in your browswer `http://localhost:6789/` to run Mage locally
+Then you can type in your browswer `http://localhost:6789/` to run Mage locally.

 Tutorial on Local Mage setup can be found [here](https://www.youtube.com/watch?v=tNiV7Wp08XE&ab_channel=Mage)

+### GCP Setup

+To connect Mage with GCS, you will need to set up a service account with proper access, and also have GCS credentials prepared for Mage to use.
+Please refer to this [tutorial](https://www.youtube.com/watch?v=00LP360iYvE&list=PL_ItKjYd0DsggZs-aPVsZMkJOOGeHaXge&index=8&ab_channel=Mage) by Mage for the GCS setup.
+Additionally, it may be helpful to view the `ETL: API to GCS` and `ETL: API to Bigquery` for full explanation.

+### Mage Pipeline Setup

+The pipelines should all be connected and setup, you will see three pipelines

+1. berlin_arrivals_etl_to_gcs_bq: This pipeline pulls the arrivals data from the API and uploads the data as a CSV onto a GCS Bucket and Corresponding BigQuery table.
+2. berlin_departures_etl_to_gcs_bq: This pipeline pulls the departures data from the API and uploads the data as a CSV onto a GCS Bucket and Corresponding BigQuery table.
+3. berlin_union_departures_arrivals: This pipeline pulls the

 ### Deplyoing to Google Cloud